codefiasco/text-embeddings-post/post.md

 ## Getting some answers

-Now that our document has been parsed and stored in a vector database we can finally get some answers!
+Now that our document has been parsed and stored in a vector database, we can finally get some answers!
 We'll first need to retrieve the most relevant paragraphs from the document.
 Create a new file called `query-document.js` and let's set it up:

 ```js